ellitraboulsi/wordle/Assignment 4/README.md

 - The main table displays all patients, sorted by severity and wait time.

 ### Contact
-If you have any questions or need further assistance, please contact etrab069@uottawa.ca or __.
+If you have any questions or need further assistance, please contact etrab069@uottawa.ca.
 ______________________________________________

 This README provides an overview of the project, instructions for setup and usage.
 Be sure to replace placeholders like yourusername, your_host, your_dbname, your_username, your_password, and yourname@example.com with your actual information.